TsFreddie/nix/README.md

 ### system

 The system will be built from this directory.
 After build this script will automatically commit the changes.
-You did it this way so you can rebuild first then commit to make sure every commit works without having to reset. ***DO NOT attempt to convert this to a flake repository, you already tried that.***
+You did it this way so you can rebuild first then commit to make sure every commit builds without having to reset. ***DO NOT attempt to convert this to a flake repository, you already tried that.***

 ### files